 Confirmation of Service Delivery Letters for Lawyers

-The Clinic is a not-for-profit agency that provides free legal, interpretation and counselling services to women and non-binary survivors of violence.
+The Clinic is a not-for-profit agency that provides free legal, interpretation and counselling services to women and gender diverse people of violence.
 The counselling department can provide confirmation of service delivery letters for counselling clients.

 We receive a high volume of requests for letters and we have minimal recourses.
 Please submit your request for a letter 30 days in advance of the date you wish to receive the letter.
 In certain circumstances we may be able to accommodate your request for a letter in less time.
 If we are not able to accommodate your request we will inform you.